The most expensive Magic the Gathering cards would set you back thousands of dollars.

 Mox Pearl made it on our list of the most expensive MTG cards, as it is one of the five original Moxen.
 This card surfaced on various auctions throughout the years, and it even boasted an asking price tag of $250,000 on eBay at some point.
-The one that we found would set you back $2K, which is still a considerable amount of money to pay for an MTG card.
+The one that we found didn’t cost as much, but that’s still a considerable amount of money, even for an MTG card.

 Mox Pearl allows you to add White Mana to your mana pool, and it features a beautiful pearl illustration signed by Dan Frazier.
 Those of you who are lucky enough to get your hands on at least three original Mox cards are in for a lot of fun at MTG tournaments.

 Back in the day, the original Magic: The Gathering ban list included some fairly unbalanced cards that had the potential to break the rules.
 The Power Nine set was obviously targeted, but we’re here to talk about the most notorious card of them all.
 Time Walk allows you to take an extra turn for two mana right after you completed the current turn.

 Basically, you could take multiple turns until you defeated your enemy provided you had the mana to spare.
 These days, you’d be hard pressed to find a mode that still allows this card into play, but since you’re paying a lot for it, you could try.